formalms/formalms/readme.txt

 3. Upgrade procedure

-- Make a full backup db and files
+- Make a full backup of db and files
 - Make sure that you have a full backup that you can trust and recover if needed
+- Export the language files (if you did any customization), to import them again after the upgrade
-- Overwrite all the old files, do not overwrite the config.php file (or if you prefer delete all the docebo files and dir excluding the files/ dir and the config.php file and upload the new files)
+- Delete all the files and dir excluding the files/ dir and the config.php file, and upload the new files
 - Launch www.yourwebsite.com/upgrade
 - Follow instructions

-3.1 Upgrade from 3.x to 4.x
+3.1 Upgrade from docebo 3.x to Forma 1.x

-The config.php file is completly changed from the previous release to the new one, in this case you will need to manually compile the new config.php file (you can found the new one inside the folder of the new version)
+You can directly upgrade your old docebo installations to Forma 1.x The config.php file is completly changed from the previous release to the new one, in this case you will need to manually compile the new config.php file (you can found the new one inside the folder of the new version)